Acacia Ridge suburb profile

 Acacia Ridge rental market trends

-The rental market in Acacia Ridge has experienced moderate growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have seen a smaller rise of 2.5% to $410 per week.
-This suburb offers a balanced rental market, appealing to both investors and tenants seeking affordability and steady returns in a well-connected area.
+The rental market in Acacia Ridge has experienced moderate growth, with house rents increasing by 6.2% over the past year to $600 per week, while unit rents have risen 5.0% to $420 per week.
+This steady demand highlights Acacia Ridge as a stable and attractive option for both renters and investors seeking affordable living in the Brisbane area.

 Suburbs near Acacia Ridge